gaehlerm/SoftwareEngineering/README.md

 "Functions should do one thing.
 They should do it well.
 And they should do it only." - Robert C. Martin

-Further Reading: Clean Code, chapter 3, Robert C. Martin
+// Further Reading: Clean Code, chapter 3, Robert C. Martin

-// what else to write about functions?
-Read clean code again?

 Throughout this book, we’ll distinguish between functions and methods as most authors do so.
 Even though I would personally like to call them both just functions as they are pretty much the same, just in a slightly different context.
 Most things I write about functions apply to methods as well as they are in many respects very similar.
 The class variables and the slightly different context are not a fundamental difference.
-Therefore, I won’t mention the differences too often.
+Class variables are just about the same as mutable output arguments.
+Therefore, I won’t mention the differences between functions and methods too often.

-Functions and methods are, along with classes, the backbone of modern software.
+Functions are, along with classes, the backbone of modern OO software.
 People just don’t care about functions too much as they are fairly simple to use and there are only very few things to take care off.
 Still, there is quite a lot to know about functions as well.

 ## Do one thing only

 Due to the single responsibility principle, functions may cover only one level of abstraction.
-Therefore, they should be very short (less than roughly ten lines) and have as few levels of indentation as possible.
+Therefore, they should be very short (preferably less than ten lines) and have as few levels of indentation as possible.
 Having nested if/else, while or for loops would also violate the SRP.
 This reduces the amount of logic you can pack into a single function and makes it easy to name and understand.
 At the same time, it takes getting used to the formatting of such code.
 Almost all code is written at the first level of indentation.

-Naming becomes relatively easy if you follow these rules.
-The function body should all be one level of abstraction lower than the function name.
+Naming becomes comparably easy if you follow these rules.
+The function body is one level of abstraction lower than the function name.
 The name is a summary of what is going on inside the function.
 There should never be any unexpected behavior inside a function that could confuse the reader of the code.
 There should not be any hidden behavior inside a function.

 ```C++
 void log_in(const std::string& email_address):